-THE FAIR PLAY COMPETITION IS NOW OFFICIALLY OPEN!
+THE FAIR PLAY COMPETITION IS NOW CLOSED

 The impact of corruption on our communities cannot be accurately conveyed in numbers or reports.
 To understand how it affects the lives of people, we must listen to their voices.